graphiti-api/graphiti/guides/why.md

 employee(id: ID!): Employee
 {% endhighlight %}

-The first things to note is that GraphQL is super badass at describing fields and types.
+The first thing to note is that GraphQL is super badass at describing fields and types.
 The next thing to note is that fields and types are the wrong abstraction.